 MoneyHub's approach to car insurance comparison is similar to its other insurance guides, offering a broad overview rather than a personalised pricing tool.

-Quashed is an online platform designed to help New Zealanders explore, compare, and track all their insurance in one place.
+Quashed is an Auckland-based insurance comparison platform that helps New Zealanders explore, compare, and track all their insurance in one place.
 Its mission is to make insurance more accessible, transparent, and cost-effective for Kiwis.

 Customers enter their details once, and Quashed quickly retrieves multiple quotes from different insurers.
 This eliminates the time-consuming task of manually comparing policies and prices across multiple websites.